-Network Performance Monitor uses TCP SYN-SYNACK-ACK handshake packets when TCP is chosen and ICMP ECHO ICMP ECHO REPLY when ICMP is chosen as the protocol to collect loss and latency information.
-Traceroute is also used to get topology information.
+To collect loss and latency information, Network Performance Monitor uses TCP SYN-SYNACK-ACK handshake packets when you choose TCP as the protocol.
+Network Performance Monitor uses ICMP ECHO ICMP ECHO REPLY when you choose ICMP as the protocol.
+Trace route is also used to get topology information.

 The following table shows data collection methods and other details about how data is collected for Network Performance Monitor.